hr-it-solutions/DD_imgcopyresized/README.md

 Source: http://php.net/manual/de/function.imagecopyresampled.php#112742

-This method should work and run on a wide range of php servers and works without additional pear php extensions!
+This method should work and run on a wide range of php servers                              <br>
+and works without additional pear php extensions!                                           <br>
 It is so easy to get it running ;)

 # Generated file examples
-1872org_image.jpg (Original image)
+1872org_image.jpg (Original image)                                                          <br>
 1872_image.jpg (Thumbnail)

 # System requirements